 The Short Queens New York Ghetto Story

-After subways and bridges were built, many people moved into Queens, during the beginning of the 1900s.
-After the second World War, from the late 1940s to the 1960s, many African-Americans, Puerto Ricans, and Dominicans would follow by moving into their own sections of Queens.*
+After World War II, between the late 1940s and the 1960s, many African-Americans, Puerto Ricans and Dominicans would follow by moving into their own sections of Queens.

-Other areas include Long Island City (LIC), Woodside Projects, Ditmars Blvd., Ridgewood, Elechester / Pomonok Houses, small parts of Bayside around Oceania Street, and Flushing.
+Other areas include Long Island City (LIC), Woodside Projects, Ditmars Blvd., Ridgewood, Elechester / Pomonok Houses, Flushing and small parts of Bayside around Oceania Street.

 The majority of the Queens County black population lives in communities that are south of the Hempstead train line.

-As many white families left this section of Queens, the community became predominantly black by the 1970s.
-Starting during the 1980s people from the West Indies began to come into the community.*
+As many white families left this section of Queens, the community slowly became predominantly black by the 1970s, and starting during the 1980s families from the West Indies began to reside in these Queens New York neighborhoods.

-Isolated from the rest of Queens, this area was formerly a beach community, but much of the Far Rockaway area changed after many places closed and the community became mostly low-income apartment buildings.
+Isolated from the rest of Queens, this area was formerly a beach community but much of the Far Rockaway area changed after many places closed and the community became mostly low-income apartment buildings.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.